Polarizing Filters: Darkening Sky and Cutting Glare Without Shifting Tone

 Why the Tonal Balance Is Preserved

-A red contrast filter, by comparison, darkens blue sky by absorbing blue light wherever it occurs, which also lightens red objects and darkens blue ones across the whole frame.
+A Wratten 25 red, by comparison, darkens the sky by absorbing blue wherever it occurs, which simultaneously lightens red objects and darkens blue ones across the whole frame.
 The polarizer shifts no colour relationships, because it does not discriminate by colour.
-The two tools can be combined, a coloured filter for spectral contrast and a polarizer for glare, since they act on independent properties of the light.
+The two tools combine well, a coloured filter for spectral contrast and a polarizer for glare, because they act on independent properties of the light, and their factors simply add in stops.
+A polarizer at about 1.5 stops stacked with a 25 red at 3 stops costs roughly 4.5 stops, or a combined factor near 22.
+Watch for two penalties when stacking: mechanical vignetting at the corners on lenses wider than about 28mm, and uneven sky darkening on the same wide lenses, because the 90-degree polarization band spans only part of so broad a field of view and the sky grades from dark to pale across the frame.

 Suppressing Reflections off Water and Glass